Phoenix Rideshare Accident Attorney

 - Property damage: You can recover the costs of car repairs or the replacement of a totaled vehicle.
 While you wait for your car repairs, the at-fault party’s insurance company may cover the cost of a rental vehicle.

 - Lost wages: Serious personal injury can keep you out of work for days, months, or even the rest of your life.
 A crash-related disability may entitle you to recover past and future financial losses.
 You can calculate your future lost earning capacity with the help of a lawyer.

 - Pain and suffering: Under Arizona civil law, victims can recover both non-economic and economic damages.
 Psychological trauma, physical pain, and emotional suffering all fall under this category.
 You may be entitled to compensation for depression, anxiety, post-traumatic stress disorder, grief, and many other intangible losses.

 Courts can determine a claim’s value by the severity and extent of your injuries.
 The court will also consider the at-fault party’s actions and your age, health, income, and disability level.
 You can also receive more money for a rideshare accident claim if your accident lawyer is skilled during settlement negotiations or litigation.

-What to Do if Your Uber or Lyft Driver Is in an Accident
+What Should I Do if My Uber or Lyft Driver Is in an Accident?

 In most aspects, rideshare accidents are no different from other accidents.
 In each case, you should: